nix-community/nixvim/docs/user-guide/install.md

 ## Usage

-NixVim can be used standalone or as a module for NixOS, Home Manager, or nix-darwin.
+Nixvim can be used standalone or as a module for NixOS, Home Manager, or nix-darwin.

-When used standalone, a custom NixVim derivation is produced that can be used like any other package.
+When used standalone, a custom Nixvim derivation is produced that can be used like any other package.

-When used as a module, NixVim can be enabled though `programs.nixvim.enable`.
+When used as a module, Nixvim can be enabled though `programs.nixvim.enable`.

 ### Usage as a module (NixOS, Home Manager, nix-darwin)

-When using NixVim as a module you must import the NixVim module into your module system.
+When using Nixvim as a module you must import the Nixvim module into your module system.
 The three imports are:
 - `<nixvim>.homeModules.nixvim`
 - `<nixvim>.nixosModules.nixvim`
 - `<nixvim>.nixDarwinModules.nixvim`

-`<nixvim>` refers to the way to access nixvim, depending on how you fetched nixvim as described in the previous section.
+`<nixvim>` refers to the way to access Nixvim, depending on how you fetched Nixvim as described in the previous section.

 The imports can be added as a `imports = [ <nixvim_import> ]` in a configuration file.

-You will then be able to enable nixvim through `programs.nixvim.enable = true`, and configure the options as `programs.nixvim.<path>.<to>.<option> = <value>`.
+You will then be able to enable Nixvim through `programs.nixvim.enable = true`, and configure the options as `programs.nixvim.<path>.<to>.<option> = <value>`.

 > [!TIP]
-> Use `programs.nixvim.imports` to include modules configuring NixVim so you get NixVim's extended `lib` in the `lib` module argument and you don't have to prefix everything with `programs.nixvim`.
+> Use `programs.nixvim.imports` to include modules configuring Nixvim so you get Nixvim's extended `lib` in the `lib` module argument and you don't have to prefix everything with `programs.nixvim`.
 >
 > <!-- This is also in /docs/lib/index.md -->
 >